dotnet/EntityFramework.Docs/entity-framework/core/saving/disconnected-entities.md

 [!code-csharp[Main](../../../samples/core/Saving/Disconnected/Sample.cs#InsertOrUpdateSingleEntity)]

 The Update method normally marks the entity for update, not insert.
-However, if the entity has a auto-generated key, and no key value has been set, then the entity is instead automatically marked for insert.
+However, if the entity has an auto-generated key, and no key value has been set, then the entity is instead automatically marked for insert.

 If the entity is not using auto-generated keys, then the application must decide whether the entity should be inserted or updated: For example: